How to Cook a Flat Iron Steak

 5. Sous Vide

 1. Heat Water - Place your immersion circulator in a container with water and set the temperature.
-See the chart below to determine the best temperature to achieve the result you desire.
-See the chart to determine the best temperature to achieve the result you desire.
+Here are our recommendations:

 3. Package & Seal - Use a vacuum sealer to seal the steak in a bag.
 You can also use a self-sealing plastic bag by placing the bag in a container of water, being careful to keep the lid above the waterline.
 The water pressure will displace the air as the steak drops deeper into the water.
 Seal the bag when all or most of the air has been pushed out of the bag.